Pakillo/rmdTemplates/README.md

 more information.

-Thanks to Yihui Xie, the Rstudio team, Carl Boettiger, Jeff Hollister, and all the people developing and contributing to this workflow.
+Thanks to Yihui Xie, the Rstudio team, John MacFarlane, and all the people contributing to this workflow.